mevansam/terraform/website/source/docs/providers/cf/r/app.html.markdown

 The following arguments are supported:

 * `name` - (Required) The name of the application in Cloud Foundry space.
-* `hostname` - (Optional) The hostname which will be used to create a default route to the app on the default application domain.
-If this argument is not provided a route can be created and mapped to this application using the [`cf_route`](/docs/providers/cf/r/route.html).
 * `space` - (Required) The GUID of the associated space.
+* `ports` - (Optional, Array of Number) A list of ports which the app will listen on.
 * `instances` - (Optional, Number) The number of app instances that you want to start.
-* `memory` - (Optional, String) The memory limit for all instances of an app.
-This attribute requires a unit of measurement: M, MB, G, or GB, in upper case or lower case.
+* `memory` - (Optional, Number) The memory limit for each application instance in megabytes.
-* `disk_quota` - (Optional, String) The disk space for the app instance.
-This attribute requires a unit of measurement: M, MB, G, or GB, in upper case or lower case.
+* `disk_quota` - (Optional, Number) The disk space to be allocated for each application instance in megabytes.
 * `stack` - (Optional) The GUID of the stack the application will be deployed to.
 Use the [`cf_stack`](/docs/providers/cf/d/stack.html) data resource to lookup the stack GUID to overriding the default.
-* `state` - (Optional, String) The desired state of the app.
-One of "`STOPPED`" or "`STARTED`".
+* `buildpack` - (Optional, String) The custom buildpack to use.
+This will bypass the buildpack detect phase.
+There are three options to choose from:
+a) Blank means autodetection; b) A Git Url pointing to a buildpack; c) Name of an installed admin buildpack.
 * `command` - (Optional, String) A custom start command for the application.
 This overrides the start command provided by the buildpack.
-* `buildpack` - (Optional, String) The custom buildpack to use.
-This will bypass the buildpack detect phase.
 * `enable_ssh` - (Optional, Boolean) Whether to enable or disable SSH access to the container.
 Default is `true` unless disabled globally.
 * `timeout` - (Optional, Number) Defines the number of seconds that Cloud Foundry waits for starting your application.
+* `stopped` - (Optional, Boolean) The application will be created and remain in an stopped state.
+Default is to stage and start the application.

 ### Application Source / Binary